 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Severe lower abdominal pain, nausea, vomiting, weight gain
+- Severe menstrual-like cramps, stomach pain, bloating, nausea, vomiting, and weight gain

 - Sudden or severe headache, problems with vision, speech, or walking

 If you notice these less serious side effects, talk with your doctor:

 - Pain, swelling, itching, burning, redness, or a lump under your skin where the shot is given

 If you notice other side effects that you think are caused by this medicine, tell your doctor

 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.

 Copyright © 1984- Truven Health Analytics.
 All rights reserved.